Applied Behavior Analysis (ABA)

 - Aetna Clinical Policy Council Review (ad hoc)

-For inpatient behavioral health care reviews, MCP uses, in the order listed:
+For inpatient behavioral health care reviews, Mercy Care uses, in the order listed:

 - Criteria required by applicable federal and state regulatory agency